 About the Board

 The Concord Township Zoning Commission consists of five members and two alternates that are appointed by the Board of Trustees.
-The Commission meets the first Tuesday of every month at the Town Hall at 7:00 p.m.
-The Board serves in an advisory capacity to the Board of Trustees on matters concerning amendments to the Zoning Resolution and the Zoning Map, and review and approves Applications for Site Plan Review for proposed permitted uses.
+The Commission meets the first Tuesday of every month at the Town Hall at 7:00 p.m, unless otherwise scheduled.
+The Board serves in an advisory capacity to the Board of Trustees on matters concerning amendments to the Zoning Resolution and the Zoning Map, and review and approves Applications for Site Plan Review for proposed commercial and multi-family projects.